-Old Fashioned Carrot Cake
+Old Fashioned Carrot Cake with Cream Cheese Frosting.

 I did a little cake thing.
 Ain’t she purty.
 I plan on making this beauty for Thanksgiving this year.
 For once, I’m actually planning ahead.
 Soley because I’m hosting dinner this year.
 I’m half excited, half petrified.
 Thanksgiving is all about family, friends and delicious food.
 Luckily, the food blogging community that I’m proud to a part of is all about these things as well.
 To celebrate the holiday, Meghan from Cake ‘n Knife and Susannah from Feast + West are hosting Blogsgiving Dinner.
 There are more than 20 blogs sharing recipes today!

 The idea is based on an old-fashioned potluck dinner party.
 Each blogger is bringing one or more dishes to the party (I called cake) so be sure to stop by each one and get some ideas for your own Thanksgiving meal.
 We’ll be posting to social media with the hashtag #blogsgivingdinner, but you can see the entire menu at the bottom of my post in our recipe roundup.

 Carrot Cake is one of my favorite desserts for both Easter and Thanksgiving.
 Not the kind that comes in a box without any actual carrots in them.
 It is carrot cake after all so it should have actual carrots in it.
 I’m completely biased but my Mom made the best carrot cake around.
 This will be my first Thanksgiving without her.

 This year has been filled with so many firsts without her.
 It hasn’t gotten any easier, not by a long shot, but making her recipes helps me to keep her close, so that’s what I’ll keep doing.
 Just like she taught me.
 There will just be a lot of tears while I’m doing it.